Born 1975 and grown up in Munich, I live and work even today in this beautiful city.

 1995, the beginning of my studies, I went on my first trip to Ireland, to which I also took my first SLR.
 From that point on, my interest in the northern part of Europe rose.
 Many more trips to Scotland, Norway, Ireland and Finland followed, until I went on my first trip to Iceland in 2007.

 Right from the beginning I was under the spell of this island.
 I have never experienced so many different landscapes in such a small space.
+Never experienced that intensive.
 Fire and ice, among stinted beauty, endless range, rugged tracks and lovely valleys.
 Iceland offers all of this.
 After a tour around the island I came back several times to explore the more hidden parts of the island, far off the beaten tourist track from the shore up into the highland interior.

 A special experience for me was certainly the eruption of Eyjafjallajökull in 2010.
 While most people were happy to be as far away as possible from the ash cloud of the volcano, I took the next plane to Reykjavik, to see the outbreak with my own eyes.
 A huge experience where I was able to see the mighty power of our nature.
 But also the fates of the people who were directly affected by the outbreak have not gone unnoticed.
 All this has my relationship with this country more and more consolidated, so that I even started in the meantime to learn Icelandic.